 Checking the switch would need a multi-meter although it may be noticeably broken in which case getting a new one should solve the problem.

 A cracked wash arm or support can build up pressure causing leakage.
 This will also often result in your dishes not being cleaned as effectively as they should.

 Broken or faulty tubes can also cause this problem as can a damaged pump cap.

 The motor shaft seal might have cracked resulting in a leak.
 This generally presents as leakage coming from the underside of the machine.

 If the cause of the leakage remains a mystery the thing you can do is to pull out the machine to get a better look underneath it and also add water to the tub to find out whether the leak presents itself.

 If this gives no further clues your dishwasher may only leak when it’s running.
-If this is the case, your best bet would be to hire a service engineer to pinpoint and also fix the issue as there are safety risks of checking for faults with electrical parts uncovered.
+If this is the case, your best bet would be to hire a repairman to pinpoint and also fix the issue as there are safety risks of checking for faults with electrical parts uncovered.

 Copyright ©2020 Frontier Appliance Repair